silverreve23/languable.composer/README.md

 ```

-Include Languable in your controller
+Use Languable in your controller

 ```php